JeffCyr/SeerDotNet/README.md

 ```

-`Seer.Futures` is greatly inspired/copied from `System.Threading.Tasks`, it uses all the its tricks to acheive similar or sometime better performance.
+`Seer.Futures` is greatly inspired/copied from `System.Threading.Tasks`, it uses all its tricks to acheive similar or sometime better performance.

 ## Differences
 ### A leaner API